Skip to main content

 kubectl logs -n external-dns deployment/external-dns

-# Verify DNS zone permissions
+# Check DNS zone permissions

 az role assignment list --scope "/subscriptions/$(yq '.subscription' config.yaml)/resourceGroups/$(yq '.resource_group' config.yaml)/providers/Microsoft.Network/dnszones/$(yq '.domain' config.yaml)"